 Your rights as a worker

-What rights do you as a freelance have - for example to paid holidays or even redundancy?
+What rights do you as a freelance have - for example to paid holiday or even redundancy?
 Depending upon your precise working relationship, possibly more rights than you imagine.
+And in our experience it's quite safe to stand up for your rights.

 A self-employed person by definition does not have employment rights.
 But a self-employed person can have worker's rights.